 2. Utility-Scale Wind

 Utility-scale wind turbines range from 100 kilowatts to a few megawatts.
-These wind turbines use a power grid to generate electricity, which is distributed to the end-user by power system operators or electric utilities.
+These wind turbines use a power grid to generate electricity, distributed to the end-user by power system operators or electric utilities.

 3. Offshore Wind